2022 Airbnb Statistics: Usage, Demographics, and Revenue Growth

 How Many Guests Have Stayed With Airbnb?

-The number of guests around the world that have used Airbnb since its creation is 500 million.
+The number of guests around the world that have used Airbnb since its creation is nearly 1 billion.

 Who Uses Airbnb the Most?